CellularGenomicMedicine/miscarriage_methylation/README.md

 ## Pre-processing & sample QC
 1. [SWAN normalisation and sample / site QC](scripts/preprocessingSWAN.R)
+    The SNP heatmap can be extracted from the generated RnBeads output
 2. [Raw beta value and detection p-value extraction](scripts/preprocessingSEst)
     + [sex prediction using Sest](scripts/sexPrediction.R)
     + [visualisation of the predicted sample sexes](scripts/sexPredictionVisualisation)